Top places to live in Kent Faversham

 A town of two parts with the historical main centre leading down towards the Creek which is now home to Standard Quay with an eclectic bunch of shops selling a wide range of stuff, from antiques, local meat and fish as well as a shop purely dedicated to spices!

-Now in a brand new location, Papa Bianco is down at Standard Quay in Faversham with a beautiful waterfront setting.
+Check out Papa Bianco down at the Standard Quay in Faversham with a beautiful waterfront setting.
 So sit inside their new restaurant, try their popular pizzas, have a cocktail and don’t forget about dessert!

 Muddy are also fans of Albion Taverna, a classically Kentish weatherboarded building on the banks of Faversham Creek specialising in Mexican food.
-Another firm favourite is Posillipo for pizza and The Yard (based at the end of a pretty cobbled street), Jittermugs or The Hot Tin for café culture.
+Another firm favourite is Posillipo for pizza and The Yard (based at the end of a pretty cobbled street) or Jittermugs.

 Apotheca on West Street, a pretty cobbled street in the heart of the town is one of our favourite spots.
 The store has been designed to resemble an old-fashioned apothecary setting with rows upon rows of natural oils, herbs, remedies, tea leaves, candles, recipe books, homeware items and beauty products displayed around you.

 Don’t miss The Standard Quay if you are a bit of a magpie and like a bargain.
 Barley Mow is also a lovely spot for interiors and gifts.
 You walk in need of nothing and leave wanting everything.
-Plus, Floral Madam gets the Muddy stamp of approval when it comes to flowers or Lotty’s in town.
+Plus, No.77 interiors shop, for unique, beautiful homewares and accessories, gets the Muddy stamp of approval.
 The Antiques & Vintage Market is held on the first Sunday of every month, where you can pick up some unique treasures for your home.
+And on the corner of Market Street you’ll find the brilliant Tales on Market St. Winner of Best Bookshop in Kent in the Muddy Stilettos Awards 2021.

-If a tour of the local brewery is not for you, why not step back in time in the grounds of nearby stately homes such as Mount Ephraim, with its ten acres of stunning Edwardian guardians, or Belmont House, an elegant 18th Century house designed by Samuel Wyatt.
+Well, we’ve already suggested a tour of the local Shepherd Neame brewery, but if that’s not for you, why not step back in time in the grounds of nearby stately homes such as Mount Ephraim, with its ten acres of stunning Edwardian guardians, or Belmont House, an elegant 18th Century house designed by Samuel Wyatt.

 We also rate Brogdale Collections a celebration of Kent’s fruit and orchard culture where themed festivals are held throughout the year including its quintessentially English Strawberry fair.
 The whole family can join in with a tug of war, sack races as well as tucking into its rare and heritage strawberries, washed down with plenty of cream and a glass of Pimms of course.